MTG/essentia/FAQ.md

 ## How many algorithms are in Essentia?

-The amount of algorithms counting streaming and standard mode separatly:
+The amount of algorithms counting streaming and standard mode separately:
 ```
 python src/examples/python/show_algo_dependencies.py > /tmp/all.txt
 cat /tmp/all.txt | grep -- "---------- " | wc -l